Computational identification of irreducible state-spaces for stochastic reaction networks: Abstract

 \section{Abstract}

 Stochastic models of reaction networks are becoming increasingly important in Systems Biology.
 In these models, the dynamics is generally represented by a continuous-time Markov chain whose states denote the copy-numbers of the constituent species.
 The state-space on which this process resides is a subset of non-negative integer lattice and for many examples of interest, this state-space is countably infinite.
 This causes numerous problems in analyzing the Markov chain and understanding its long-term behavior.
 These problems are further confounded by the presence of conservation relations among species which constrain the dynamics in complicated ways.
 In this paper we provide a linear-algebraic procedure to disentangle these conservation relations and represent the state-space in a special decomposed form, based on the copy-number ranges of various species and dependencies among them.
 This decomposed form is advantageous for analyzing the stochastic model and for a large class of networks we demonstrate how this form can be used for finding all the closed communication classes for the Markov chain within the infinite state-space.
-Such communication classes support the extremal stationary distributions and hence our results provide important insights into the long-term behavior and stability properties of stochastic models of reaction networks.
-We discuss how the knowledge of these communication classes can be used in many ways such as speeding-up stochastic simulations of multiscale networks or in identifying the stationary distributions of complex-balanced networks.
+Such communication classes are irreducible state-spaces for the dynamics and they support all the extremal stationary distributions for the Markov chain.
+Hence our results provide important insights into the long-term behavior and stability properties of stochastic models of reaction networks.
+We discuss how the knowledge of these irreducible state-spaces can be used in many ways such as speeding-up stochastic simulations of multiscale networks or in identifying the stationary distributions of complex-balanced networks.
 We illustrate our results with several examples of gene-expression networks from Systems Biology.

-Keywords: stochastic reaction networks; state-space analysis; communication classes; state-space irreducibility; stationarity; ergodicity.
-Mathematical Subject Classification (2010): 60J22; 60J27; 60H35; 65C05.
+Keywords: stochastic reaction networks; state-space analysis; communication classes; state-space irreducibility; stationarity; ergodicity. \\ Mathematical Subject Classification (2010): 60J22; 60J27; 60H35; 65C05.